tdresearchgroup/GetSmells/README.md

 # 4. Smells included

-GetSmells detects the following smells:
+GetSmells detects the following smells.
+The tool uses rules-based detection strategies and algorithms as described in this [document]() to extract the code smells.

 Code/Design Smells:
 * God Class